 “What happened to you, Maddie?”
 Liam called after her.
 “How did you become such a bitter person?”

-Maddie turned on her heel and walked back into the living room.
 “I’m sorry?
 How did I become so bitter?
 Maybe you should be asking how you became so distant.
-Maybe you should be asking how you became so preoccupied with your career and your reputation and the reputation of your stupid older brother.
-Maybe you should ask yourself what it has been like for your wife to sit here at home alone almost every night and every weekend while you’re out flitting around with sexy little reporters and congressional staffers and —”
+Maybe you should be asking how you became so preoccupied with your career and your reputation and the reputation of your stupid older brother that you let your marriage fall apart.
+Maybe you should ask yourself what it has been like for your wife to sit here at home alone while you’re out flitting around with sexy little reporters and congressional staffers and maybe —”

 Liam scoffed.
 “Oh please.
 That’s such crap.
-I invited you to those events plenty of times.
+I did not let this marriage fall apart.
+You are the one who shredded it, Maddie.
+And I invited you to those events plenty of times.
 You just wanted to sit here with your computer and your Twitter followers.
 You could have cared less about what was going on in my life and my career.
 You haven’t cared for a long time.”

-Why would she want to attend events where she merely stood in the corner while Liam kissed the butts of every politician in the room and laid his hands on the backs of female staffers as he talked to them, winking at them?
+Why would she want to attend events where she merely stood in the corner while Liam kissed the butts of every politician in the room?
+Then there was the way he laid his hands on the backs of female staffers as he talked to them, winking before he walked away.

 Yes, he winked at them.

-Now here she was, stuck in her house, her safe haven, with him for the next 14 days because he wouldn’t listen to the warnings about some weird virus spreading across the country and kept meeting with clients and politicians.
-Oh, and, of course, meeting with the media.
-The stupid, pain in the butt, fear-mongering obnoxious and arrogant media, which for Liam mainly meant that red-headed reporter from the local NBC affiliate who he spoke to all the time.
+Now she was trapped in her house, her safe haven, for the next 14 days with the man who had become a stranger to her because he had kept meeting with politicians despite the warnings about the spread of a weird virus.
+Oh, and, of course, he had also kept meeting with the media.
+The stupid, pain in the butt, fear-mongering, obnoxious, and arrogant media, which for Liam mainly meant that red-headed reporter from the local NBC affiliate.

-“Oh, Liam, you’re always so good at keeping me in the loop,” Maddie had heard her coo through the speaker on his phone one day from his office in the back of the house.
+“Oh, Liam, you’re always so good at keeping me in the loop,” she cooed through the speaker on his phone one day.

 “No problem, Wendy.
 You’ve always been good to us.
 I’m glad to give you the scoop.”